emilstu/CAE_Feature_Extraction/README.md

 ## Program for extracting features from medical images

 - Convolutional autoencoder (2D/3D)
-- Automatic segmentation (from trained model) using miscnn
+- Automatic segmentation (from a trained model) using miscnn
 - Kmeans clustering
 - Feature extraction on clustered images
 - SVM classification of extracted features